cknoll/pledges/faq.md

-# About
+# Possibly asked questions

-This file contains clarifications pertaining to questions I am frequently posed, though not necessarily in the same way.
+This file contains clarifications pertaining to questions I could see being asked, though not necessarily in the same way.
 If you have additional questions or need further clarifications, please let me know.

 # Questions